acumos/acumos-onnx-client/docs/user-guide.rst

 |Build Status|

-``onnx4acumos`` is a client library that allows modelers to push their onnx models on an Acumos platform.
+``onnx4acumos`` is a client library that allows modelers to on-board their onnx models on an Acumos platform and also to test and run their onnx models.

 For more informations on Acumos see :
 `Acumos AI Linux Fondation project  <https://www.acumos.org/>`__ , his  `Acumos AI Wiki <https://wiki.acumos.org/>`_ and his `Documentation <https://docs.acumos.org/en/latest/>`_.

 Based on the ``acumos`` python client, we built ``onnx4acumos`` client able to create the onnx model bundle with all the required files needed by Acumos platform.

-When you used ``onnx4acumos``, you can choose to on-board your Onnx model directly in Acumos with or whithout micro-service creation (CLI on-boarding).
+When you used ``onnx4acumos``, you can choose to on-board your onnx model directly in Acumos with or whithout micro-service creation (CLI on-boarding).
 Or you can choose to save your Acumos model bundle locally for later manual on-boarding (Web-onboarding).
-It that case ``onnx4acumos`` will create a ModelName Directory in which you will find the Acumos model bundle and all the necessary files to test the Acumos onnx model bundle locally.
+It that case ``onnx4acumos`` will create a ModelName Directory in which you will find the Acumos model bundle and all the necessary files to test and run the Acumos onnx model bundle locally.

+Micro-service generation in Acumos will transform your onnx model as a serving modle, based on docker, ready to be depoloyed.

 Installation
 ============